 Change In Their Attitude

-If your chickens are eating too much overeating, it may manifest as a change in their attitude and overall behavior.
+If your chickens are overeating, it may manifest as a change in their attitude and overall behavior.
 They may become more irritated and lethargic, especially if they ate something dangerous for them, like dry beans.

 You know your flock better than anyone, so it will not be difficult to notice these changes if they happen.
-Regulating their diet will lead to an improvement improve their well-being, and they will get back to their old selves rather quickly.
+Regulating their diet will lead to improving their well-being, and they will get back to their old selves rather quickly.

 How To Fix Overfeeding?

 Exercise is a great way to help overfed chickens.
 It’s important to make them move and increase their mobility.
 You can make them run around by throwing some breadcrumbs (but not too many) to the whole flock.
 Not only will it be beneficial for your chickens, but playing with them can also be very fun for you!

 Feeding your chickens a healthy diet is crucial both for the prevention of overfeeding and for fixing it.
 Choosing the right food and healthy treats can help your chickens feel great, behave great, and lay healthy eggs regularly.
 Their diet differs as they age, and so does the amount of food they should eat.